 The UK government provides financial support to eligible students through the Student Loans Company.

-These loans typically cover tuition fees and living expenses, and repayment is income-contingent, meaning you only start repaying when you earn above a certain threshold.
+These loans typically cover tuition fees and living expenses, and repayment is income-contingent, meaning you only start repaying them when you earn above a certain threshold.
 Amazing right?

 For students from England, Wales, Northern Ireland, and Scotland, there are different loan schemes available, each with its own terms and conditions.
 It’s essential to research and understand the specific loan scheme applicable to your circumstances.

 Additionally, international students may have access to private student loans from banks or other financial institutions, although eligibility criteria and interest rates may vary.
-Make sure you check all of the terms and conditions before you apply to any of these schemes.
+Make sure you check all terms and conditions before you apply to any of these schemes.

 2. Scholarships